mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-helm-github-actions-github-registry.md

 ```
 echo -e "https://github.com/${GITHUB_REPO_OWNER}?tab=packages&repo_name=${REPO_NAME}"
 ```
-_Note: you can see that this artifact is public, that's because we created a public GitHub repository earlier for the purpose of this tutorial._

 Now that we have built and store our Helm chart, let's provision the GKE cluster with Config Sync ready to eventually deploy this Helm chart.